British PM Cameron's ex-media chief knew of phone-hacking, court hears

 Evans said that part of the driving force behind the hacking had been the constant pressure to get exclusives.

-"If you don't come up with a front page story you might as well jump off a cliff," he said one senior journalist had told him in an email.
+"If you don't come up with a front page story you might as well jump off a cliff," he said one journalist had told him in an email.
+He said the same journalist said to his face: "As far as I'm concerned your USP (unique selling point) is the phones, intercepting voicemails ...
+I suggest you fucking well get on with some more."

 He said his response was indeed to hack even more.

 "I did everything I could to make sure I came back with a story.
-I hacked every phone I could possibly think of," he said.
+I hacked every phone I could possibly think of hacking," he told the court.

-Evans, who admitted in court a history of recreational drug-taking, is the fourth journalist from the News of the World to have admitted phone-hacking charges.
-Coulson has pleaded not guilty to conspiring to intercept voicemails and authorizing illegal payments to public officials.
+Evans, who admitted in court a history of drug-taking, is the fourth journalist from the News of the World to have admitted phone-hacking charges.
+Coulson has pleaded not guilty to conspiring to intercept voicemails and authorising illegal payments to public officials.

 Six others, including Rebekah Brooks, the former head of Murdoch's British newspaper arm, are also on trial and deny all charges.